pisi/Reel/test/README.markdown

 In 1.1 I asked you to submit failing tests reports to me.
 You did and it helped me tremendously.
 I thank you very much for doing so!

-In 1.2 the report gathering and submission is fully automated, so you don't need to do a thing to help.
+Since 1.2 the report gathering and submission is fully automated, so you don't need to do a thing to help.
 You take part in the distributed testing efforts merely by running the tests. __Run the tests on as many different devices as you can (even exotic ones) to help me even more.__